 January: Quiet Season with Traditional Charm

 Overall, January is calm, less crowded, and culturally rich.
+For budget travelers, January can be an excellent best time to visit Portugal.

 What to Expect